lucky0612/pdftojson/README.md

-# Resume Parser App - GPT PROMPT
+# Resume Parser App -

-**PROMPT**
+**COPY-PASTE THIS PROMPT TO GET THIS CODE**

-Create a Streamlit application for parsing a resume PDF and displaying its contents as JSON.
+**PROMPT-** Create a Streamlit application for parsing a resume PDF and displaying its contents as JSON.
 The application includes the following features:

 1. **Upload functionality for a PDF file.**
 2. **Display a summary in the sidebar with the following information:**